loaywael/AdvancedLaneDetector/README.md

 ***

 - ## System Constraints
-  - sensitive to shadows and high lumminant environments
+  - sensitive to shadows and high luminant environments
-  - sensitive to bad weather conditions
+  - ssensitive to bad weather conditions

 - ## Future Work
     using Deep learning semantic segmentation to build more robust algorithm that stands out in hard weather conditions
 ***